ngOfficeUIFabric/ng-officeuifabric/docs/guides/PULL-REQUESTS.md

 However there are other reasons the build may fail that won't cause this...

-#### GITHUB API: GitHub Rate Limit Exceeded

-Because we are using TypeScript type definitions from https://definitelytyped.org, [the build is configured to download all type definitions](https://github.com/ngOfficeUIFabric/ng-officeuifabric/blob/master/.travis.yml#L20-L21) using the **tsd** utility which uses the Github API to download TypeScript type definitions.
-The challenge with this is that Github's API limits the number of anonymous API requests to 60/hour.
-If you exceed this number, TSD will throw an error and break the build with the message *GitHub rate limit exceeded* which [you can easily see in the build logs](https://travis-ci.org/ngOfficeUIFabric/ng-officeuifabric#L1542-L1547).

-The fix is to [set an environment variable that contains a GitHub API token](https://github.com/DefinitelyTyped/tsd#tsdrc) that's tied to your account to bump this limit up to 5,000 API calls.
-However this [does not apply to pull requests](https://docs.travis-ci.com/user/pull-requests).
-TravisCI does not include secured environment variables in builds triggered by pull requests.

-As such, if your build fails, when it is evaluated, library managers will look to see if this was the root cause.
-If it is the root cause for the failing build in TravisCI, the three tests above will be manually checked.

 ## After Your Pull Request is Merged

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository: